 Spectral information is provided through several parameters:

 spectral_range_min and spectral_range_max – provide the spectral range on a frequency scale in Hz (the VESPA portal can display this in micron).
-Spectral range conversion from Hz to µm goes like this:
+For use with other interfaces, spectral range conversion from Hz to µm goes like this:

 – min_wvl = 2.99792458E14 / max_freq